 Peggy Loughery, MSN, RN

-Since joining KBA in 2005, Peggy has conducted more than 200 leadership searches at organizations across the country.
-She has exceptional expertise in research and candidate development and has outstanding interpersonal skills.
-Peggy forms strong working relationships with clients and candidates and effectively meets client timelines by ensuring an efficient search process.
-Peggy also has a very broad and diverse professional network.
+Since joining Kirby Bates Associates (KBA) in 2005, Peggy has conducted more than 300 executive and senior leadership searches for prominent healthcare organizations across the country.
+She is exceptionally proficient in candidate development and has outstanding communication and interpersonal skills.
+Peggy forms excellent working relationships with clients and effectively meets client timelines by ensuring an efficient search process.

 Judy Hayes, MSN, RN, NEA-BC